Possibilities to develop

 Porsche Holding launches its first distribution operations in the ASEAN region, taking over import business for Volkswagen Passenger Cars in Malaysia in September 2016 and in Singapore in April 2017.

-France: Realignment of retail operations
+France: retail operations reorganised

 Porsche Bank has also enlarged its range of services while significantly increasing its presence across large parts of Europe and in South America.